claudetech/voisee-infra-tools/README.md

 Necessary recipes to install and configure Voisee webapp.

 ## Development installation

 ### Prerequisites

-* Virtualbox
+* [Virtualbox][virtualbox-download]
-* Vagrant (with the `vagrant` command available in the path)
+* [Vagrant][vagrant-download]
 * NFS if working on OS X or Linux (installed by default on OS X)
 * A working `ruby` with the `gem` command in the path

 You must not be ask a password when cloning the repository through SSH.
 Your private key should not have a password or your `ssh-agent` should be configured.
-If not, the installation will fail afterwards.
+If not, cloning the webapp will fail during the box provisionning.

 ### Installation